 Camping.
 It’s become all the rage of late.
 We’ve all liked the Glastonbury, Bestival, Latitude and Wilderness Festival pics that those of you lucky enough to have attended have posted.
 We’ve all lusted after the festival chic on display.
 We’ve all watched, while singing/mouthing the words, the videos of live music that have been posted.
 We’ve all screamed (in our heads), “WHY AM I NOT THERE?!”
 So, when I say camping, I actually mean festival glamping in a bell tent, with a real wooden bed and bedside tables made out of wine crates.
 And a faux sheepskin rug at the foot of the real wooden bed.
 And fashion.
 And live music.
 And pop-up food vans selling churros and pulled pork burgers.
 And electricity.
 Camping in a tent, for no reason other than camping in a tent, is very much the poor cousin.
 When you tell people you’re taking a staycation in a yurt in St Ives, they’re like “Oooh!
 How cool!
 That sounds amazing!”
 When you tell the same people that you are going camping for a few nights somewhere on the Kent coast, they’re like “Oh.
 Is everything ok at work?”
-Camping is still perceived by many as pretty shit and, basically, an activity for poor folk.
+Camping is still perceived by many as pretty rubbish and, basically, an activity for poor folk.

 So, anyway, as you know, last week, I went camping for two nights with two other families.
 It’s the second time we’ve been and we all absolutely loved it!
 It was a beautiful site.* We were surrounded by fabulous scenery.
 We had fantastic weather.
 What’s not to love?